Snowboard-Software/snowboard_software/docs/snowflake_connection.md

 ```

 ## Create the Snowboard Database
 This database will be used to store profiling results and the parsed query log.
-You can also easily access it.
+You can easily access it for your own analytics.
 Data ownership is great.
 ```sql
 create database snowboard;